Leisure

 How to Fix / Troubleshooting

-Safety: If the oven is overheating, switch off power immediately and do not use until repaired.
+Safety: If the oven is overheating, switch off the power immediately and do not use it until repaired.

 - Check thermostat setting: Confirm the temperature knob markings align with the pointer.
-A slipped knob can give false settings.
+A slipped knob can lead to false temperature settings.

-- Test sensor or thermostat: On electronic models, measure the NTC sensor resistance; replace if shorted.
-On mechanical models, test the thermostat contacts for continuity; they should open when the shaft is turned to off.
+- Test sensor or thermostat: On electronic models, measure the NTC sensor resistance; replace it if shorted.
+On mechanical models, test the thermostat contacts for continuity; they should open when the shaft is turned to the 'off' position.

 - Replace faulty control: Replace the thermostat (mechanical) or sensor/PCB (electronic) as indicated by tests.